- Damián Ortega born 1967

-- Leather, thread, tattoo ink, pencil on paper and board
+- Leather, thread, tattoo ink, graphite on paper and board

 - Overall display dimensions variable

 - Presented by the American Fund for the Tate Gallery, courtesy of the Latin American Acquisitions Committee, Alin Ryan von Buch, Luiz Augusto Teixeira de Freitas, Tiqui Atencio Demirdjian and Ago Demirdjian 2007, accessioned 2017